gradion-ai/freeact/docs/index.md

 - Custom skills provide optimized interfaces for the agent to interact with specific environments
 - System extensions provide natural language configurations for custom domain knowledge and agent behavior

-`freeact` connects coding LLMs (capable of multi-turn reasoning) to [`ipybox`](https://gradion-ai.github.io/ipybox/)—a secure code execution sandbox—and enables communication with users and other agents through an end-to-end streaming protocol.

-`freeact` also includes a range of predefined skills to expand agent capabilities.
-For instance, Google Search and Perplexity Search provide access to up-to-date information, while the Zotero skill enables efficient reference management.
-Explore all of them in the [`freeact-skills`](https://gradion-ai.github.io/freeact-skills/) project.

 ## Tutorials

 The best way to get started with `freeact` is to follow the tutorials after completing the [initial setup](tutorials/setup.md).